SwordSalesman/ConcordCharacterCreator/README.md

 ### To Do

+Needed

+-   Add ability to people to 'overspend' xp, with a warning at submission

 Known Bugs

 -   Fix the divine lore per sphere giving known ceremonies thing, you know the one.